arcenik/epfl-hbp-test/README.md

 4. docker-compose up
 5. docker-machine ls   # get the IP address
 6. http://192.168.1.56:8000/ # you may need to Initialize the data
+7. ./test.sh 192.168.1.56

 ## Initialize and load the data

+Once the django container is running, you can start a shell inside to Initialize the data.

 1. docker exec -ti django bash -l
 2. make build